Scintigraphy: Lung scintigraphy

 The most common indication for lung scintigraphy is to diagnose pulmonary embolism, e.g. with a ventilation/perfusion scan and may be appropriate for excluding PE in pregnancy.
+Many centres now routinely use SPECT (single-photon emission computed tomography) rather than just planar imaging for V/Q scans; in a survey of Australia, Canada, France, Germany, and the United States, over 80 % of centres used SPECT for acute pulmonary embolism diagnosis, and in >70 % of those combined it with CT imaging.
 Less common indications include evaluation of lung transplantation, preoperative evaluation, evaluation of right-to-left shunts.

 In the ventilation phase of a ventilation/perfusion scan, a gaseous radionuclide xenon or technetium DTPA in an aerosol form (or ideally using Technegas, a radioaerosol invented in Australia by Dr Bill Burch and Dr Richard Fawdry) is inhaled by the patient through a mouthpiece or mask that covers the nose and mouth.
 The perfusion phase of the test involves the intravenous injection of radioactive technetium macro aggregated albumin (Tc99m-MAA).
 A gamma camera acquires the images for both phases of the study.

 Bone

 For example, the ligand methylene-diphosphonate (MDP) can be preferentially taken up by bone.
 By chemically attaching technetium-99m to MDP, radioactivity can be transported and attached to bone via the hydroxyapatite for imaging.
 Any increased physiological function, such as a fracture in the bone, will usually mean increased concentration of the tracer.